itw-creative-works/backend-manager/README.md

 Your project will not be checked for errors and any tips and fixes will be provided to you!

 ## Example CLI Usage
+Note: you may have to run cli commands with `npx bm <command>` if you install this package locally.
   * `bm v`: Check version of backend-manager.
   * `bm setup`: Runs some checks and sets up your Firebase project.